BabylonJS/Documentation/content/features/featuresDeepDive/environment/environment_introduction.md

 If you want to see and play with the playground scene for this tutorial, you can check it out here: <Playground id="#7G0IQW" title="Simple Fog Example" description="Simple example of how to add fog to your scene." image="/img/playgroundsAndNMEs/divingDeeperEnvironmentIntro2.jpg" isMain={true} category="Environment"/>

+### Skybox

+To give a perfect illusion of a beautiful sunny sky, we are going to create a simple box, but with a special texture to simulate a sky.

+All the information regarding this skybox creation can be found [here](/features/featuresDeepDive/environment/skybox).